cristianpb/cristianpb.github.io/_posts/2019-08-09-motion-monitor-opencv.md

 * comparing two consecutive pictures using a subtraction of values,
 * filtering the differences in order to detect movement.

 This simple algorithm can be used to spot the difference for two pictures.
 I used [my motion detection algorithm](https://github.com/cristianpb/object-detection/blob/master/backend/motion.py) for the following Sponge Bob pictures in order to find the differences between the two pictures.
-It can detect the 3 differences from Sponge Bob and also the cropping errors that I made when dividing the image.
+It can detect the 3 differences from Sponge Bob and also the difference on the image borders (that I made when cropping the original image to obtain image 1 and 2).

 <div class="columns is-mobile is-multiline is-horizontal-center">
 <div class="column is-4-desktop is-6-mobile">